Implicature: Criticism

 Because of the mentioned differences to conversational (and relevance theoretical) implicatures, it has been argued that "conventional implicatures" are not implicatures at all but rather secondary propositions or entailments of an utterance.
 Under this view, the sentence about Donovan would have the primary proposition "Donovan is poor and happy" and the secondary proposition "There is a contrast between poverty and happiness".
 The sentence about yewberry jelly contains the two propositions "Yewberry jelly will give you an awful stomachache" and "Yewberry jelly is toxic in the extreme".

-Other analyses of "but" and similar words have been proposed.
+Other analyses of but and similar words have been proposed.
 Rieber takes above sentence to mean "Donovan is poor and (I suggest this contrasts) happy" and calls it a tacit (i.e. silent, implied) performative.
-Blakemore claims that "but" does not convey a proposition, and does not work by encoding a concept at all, but by constraining the addressee's interpretation procedure.
-In our example, "but" indicates that "Donovan is happy" is relevant specifically as a denial of an expectation created by "Donovan is poor", and rules out the possibility that it is relevant in any other way.
+Blakemore claims that but does not convey a proposition, and does not work by encoding a concept at all, but by constraining the addressee's interpretation procedure.
+In this example, but indicates that "Donovan is happy" is relevant specifically as a denial of an expectation created by "Donovan is poor", and rules out the possibility that it is relevant in any other way.
 This expectation must be on the lines of "Poor people are unhappy".
 Blakemore's idea that not only concepts but also procedures can be encoded in language has been taken up by many other researchers.